-- Plan of Correction This is the lowest sanction and indicates the provider is in substantial compliance with the contractual requirements.
-The provider will be required to submit a plan of correction outlining the deficiency (ies), the detailed plan to correct the deficiency and the effective date the plan will be implemented.
-Any documentation that was not available during the compliance visit will not be accepted as a part of the plan of correction.
-All documentation must be in the appropriate records at the time of the review. - 30-day suspension At this level, new referrals are suspended for thirty (30) days.
+- 30-day suspension At this level, new referrals are suspended for thirty (30) days.
 The provider will also be required to submit a plan of correction.
-If the plan of correction is approved, the suspension is automatically lifted at the end of the 30-day period.
+If the plan of correction is approved, the suspension is lifted at the end of the 30-day period.
 If the corrective action plan is not approved, the Provider will be given an additional ten (10) business days to submit another corrective action plan for review and approval; the suspension will remain in place until an approved corrective action plan is received.
 If the second submitted corrective action plan is not approved, the provider contract will be terminated.
 Any documentation that was not available during the compliance visit will not be accepted as a part of the plan of correction.
 All documentation must be in the appropriate records at the time of the review. - 60-day suspension At this level, new referrals are suspended for sixty (60) days.
 The provider will also be required to submit a plan of correction.
-If the plan of correction is approved, the suspension is automatically lifted at the end of the 60-day period.
+If the plan of correction is approved, the suspension is lifted at the end of the 60-day period.
 If the corrective action plan is not approved, the Provider will be given an additional ten (10) business days to submit another corrective action plan for review and approval; the suspension will remain in place until an approved corrective action plan is received.
 If the second submitted corrective action plan is not approved, the provider contract will be terminated.
 Any documentation that was not available during the compliance visit will not be accepted as a part of the plan of correction.
 All documentation must be in the appropriate records at the time of the review. - 90-day suspension Indicates serious and widespread deficiencies, new referrals are suspended for ninety (90) days.
-The 90-day suspension of new referrals will only be lifted after an acceptable plan of correction is received.
+The provider will also be required to submit a plan of correction.
+If the plan of correction is approved, the suspension is lifted at the end of the 90-day period.
 If the corrective action plan is not approved, the Provider will be given an additional ten (10) business days to submit another corrective action plan for review and approval; the suspension will remain in place until an approved corrective action plan is received.
 If the second submitted corrective action plan is not approved, the provider contract will be terminated.
 In addition, an acceptable follow-up review visit may be conducted if warranted.
 Any documentation that was not available during the compliance visit will not be accepted as a part of the plan of correction.
-All documentation must be in the appropriate records at the time of the review.

-• Termination - Indicates a final review score of four hundred (400) or more points and/or very serious and widespread deficiencies, generally coupled with a history of bad reviews (three (3) consecutive reviews that receive suspension of new referrals).
+All documentation must be in the appropriate records at the time of the review. - Termination Indicates a final review score of four hundred (400) or more points and/or very serious and widespread deficiencies. - Exception: Contract termination may be waived for new providers with an initial (interim) compliance review score of 400 or more points if there are no very serious and widespread deficiencies identified.
+However, sanctions as listed in this section still apply.